 This unit will focus on issues and trends influencing the life of the Church and specifically in the context of the Diocese of Fredericton.

-An overview of the history of liturgy in the Anglican church with an emphasis on the growth and development of the Anglican Eucharist.
+An overview of the history of liturgy in the Anglican church with an emphasis on the development of practices and the theology of the Holy Eucharist as it is understood in Anglicanism.
 Consideration will be given to the principles and potential of current and continuing developments in the Anglican Church of Canada.

 An exploration of the cycles and seasons of the church calendar and its associated lectionary resources.
 The pattern of lections for both Sunday and daily prayer will form a basis of consideration of some major themes and content of scripture read in a liturgical context.